Why Is My Hair Thinning?

 4. Avoid Tight Hairstyles

-Hairstyles that pull on your hair, such as tight braids or buns, can cause tension and breakage, leading to slower growth.
+Cute as they may be, hairstyles that pull on your hair, such as tight braids or buns, can cause tension and breakage, leading to slower growth.
 Choose hairstyles that are gentle and do not put too much stress on your hair and scalp.
 Best way to sleep to avoid hair damage?
 Why, on a satin pillowcase, of course, with hair worn loose.
-It's also helpful to choose a non-irritating hair brush to evenly distribute the natural oils present within the hair and avoid product buildup.
+It's also helpful to choose a gentle hair brush to evenly distribute the natural oils present within the hair and avoid product buildup.

 GK ProTip: Always brush from the tips up.
 Starting from the root is a recipe for breakage and frayed ends.